hongphuc-git/AI_apply_for_SMA_Materials/README.md

 - GPU is used automatically for PyTorch models when CUDA is available.
 - `xgboost` currently uses CPU-oriented settings by default.
 - The bundle expects `train.mat` and `test.mat` only; dataset files are not included.
+- If you omit `--data-dir`, the CLI prompts for it, but using `--data-dir` and `--runs-root` explicitly is recommended for reproducible runs.